 Advice for Speaking With Insurance Reps

-Do I Need to Speak With the Insurance Company Immediately?
+Do I Need to Speak With My Texas Insurance Company Immediately?